PierceXiao413/PierceXiao413.github.io/index.md

 # Traveling

-- What always makes me feel excited is to travel around.
-The cities has my footprints includes: China:Beijing, Shanghai, Chongqing, Tianjin, Shenzhen, Zhuhai, Guangzhou, Huhhot, Kunming, Dali, HeFei; the United States Denver, Colorado, Los Angeles, Chicago; Eourpe: Rome, Paris, Luxembourg, Interlaken, Heidelberg.
+- Exploration on this world is exciting.
+In the past 25 years, I have left my footprints on three continents.
+One day, I believe that my footprints will be left on all continents.
+Currently, the cities include Beijing, Shanghai, Chongqing, Tianjin, Shenzhen, Zhuhai, Guangzhou, Huhhot, Kunming, Dali, HeFei, Denver, Colorado, Los Angeles, Chicago, Rome, Paris, Luxembourg, Interlaken, Venice, Heidelberg.

-<!DOCTYPE html>
 <html>
   <head>
     <style>